135 NGOs, CBOs endorse Buhari’s re-election - Vanguard News Nigeria

 “It is our desire to back up this decision with a house to house campaign in the next few days to actualize our aim of ensuring the People’s Democratic Party do not return to power at the national level.

-The group said it considered certain factors, the personal credibility of the two leading contenders and the need to save Nigerian political space from corrupt and morally deficient people.
+The group said it considered certain factors, the personal credibility of the two leading contenders and the need to save Nigerian political space by corrupt and morally deficient people.

-“It will be worst to have a man that has no iota of credibility at home and abroad to sit as the No one citizen of the country.”
+“It will be worst to have a man that has no iota of credibility at home and abroad to sit as the Number one citizen of the country.”
 It added.